Concept-based Explanations for Out-Of-Distribution Detectors: Proposed Approach

 \section{Proposed Approach}

-Given a trained DNN classifier $\bff$ and a paired OOD detector $\calD_\gamma$, our goal is to learn a set of concepts that has the desirable properties of detection completeness and concept separability for providing explanations for the detector's predictions.
-We first propose new metrics for quantifying the set of learned concepts, followed by a general framework for learning the concepts.
+Given a trained DNN classifier $\bff$, a paired OOD detector $\calD_\gamma$, and a set of concepts $\bfC$, we address the following questions: \textbf{1)} \emph{Are the concepts sufficient to capture the prediction behavior of both the classifier and OOD detector?} (see \S~\ref{sec:completeness_score}); \textbf{2)} \emph{Do the concepts show clear distinctions in their scores between detected-ID data and detected-OOD data?} (see \S~\ref{sec:separability_score}).
+We first propose new metrics for quantifying the set of learned concepts, followed by a general framework for learning concepts that possess these properties (see \S~\ref{sec:concept_learning}).

-\mypara{ID and OOD Datasets.} We assume the availability of a labeled ID training dataset $\Dintr = \{(\bfx_i, y_i), ~i = 1, \cdots, \Nintr\}$ from the distribution $\Pin$.
-We also assume the availability of an unlabeled training dataset $\Douttr = \{\widetilde{\bfx}_i, ~i = 1, \cdots, \Nouttr\}$ from a different distribution, referred to as the {\em auxiliary OOD dataset}.
-Similarly, we define the ID validation and test datasets (sampled from $\Pin$) as $\Dinval$ and $\Dinte$, and the OOD validation and test datasets as $\Doutval$ and $\Doutte$.
-We note that the auxiliary OOD dataset $\Dintr$ and validation OOD dataset $\Dinval$ are sampled from the same auxiliary distribution (\eg the MS-COCO dataset).
-However, the test OOD dataset can be from an entirely different distribution (\eg the SUN dataset).
-All the OOD datasets are unlabeled since their label space can be different from $\outputs$.